 A. NRS 637B.NEW Speech-language pathology assistants: Educational requirements.

-- 1. Except as otherwise provided in subsection 2, an applicant for a license to practice as a speech-language pathology assistant must hold a bachelor's degree or master's degree in speech-language pathology or communication sciences and disorders awarded by an educational program accredited by the American Speech-Language-Hearing Association or its successor organization approved by the Board. - 2.
-An applicant for a license to practice as a speech-language pathology assistant who holds a bachelor's degree or master's degree in speech-language pathology or communication sciences and disorders from a foreign school must prove to the satisfaction of the Board that their educational program: - (a) Is substantially equivalent to the requirements set forth in subsection 1, as applicable; and - (b) Is accredited by an accrediting agency approved by the Board. - 3.
-Complete fieldwork......
+Except as otherwise provided in subsection 2, an applicant for a license to practice as a speech-language pathology assistant must hold a bachelor's degree or master's degree in speech-language pathology or communication sciences and disorders awarded by an educational program accredited by the American Speech-Language-Hearing Association or its successor organization approved by the Board. #1 FOR REVIEW Minimum bachelor's will conflict with proposal to remove NRS 673B.080(1) Applicability of Chapter.
+ALTERNATE Except as otherwise provided in subsection 2, an applicant for a license to practice as a speech-language pathology assistant must hold either: a.
+A bachelor's degree or master's degree in speech-language pathology or communication sciences and disorders awarded by an educational program accredited by the American Speech-Language-Hearing Association or its successor organization approved by the Board; or b.
+A current endorsement issued on or before September 30, 2026 by the Department of Education pursuant to chapter 391 of NRS to teach students who have speech and language impairments.
+2. An applicant for a license to practice as a speech-language pathology assistant who holds a bachelor's degree or master's degree in speech-language pathology or communication sciences and disorders from a foreign school must prove to the satisfaction of the Board that their educational program: (a) Is substantially equivalent to the requirements set forth in subsection 1, as applicable; and (b) Is accredited by an accrediting agency approved by the Board. #3: March 2024 - Reviewed &amp; removed but needs further discussion.
+Current structure is not sufficient to support fieldwork at this level.
+Happening now at NSU but after NDE sunsetting this will only include observation hours.
+NV Speech-Hearing NRS 637B.196 (AUD + SLP Requirements) NV OT NRS 640A.120 (Program approved by the Board + 16 weeks supervised fieldwork) NV PT NRS 640.093 (2-year program/min 60 semester credits or Armed Forces program)

-NV Speech-Hearing

-NRS 637B.196 (AUD +

-SLP Requirements)

-NV OT NRS 640A.120 (Program approved by the Board + 16 weeks supervised fieldwork)

-NV PT NRS 640.093 (2-year program/min 60 semester credits or Armed Forces program)

 B. NRS 637B.NEW Speech-language pathology assistants: Regulations.

-The Board shall adopt regulations regarding speech-language pathology assistants, including, without limitation:

-- 1. The licensing of speech-language pathology assistants; - 2.
-The educational and training requirements for speech-language pathology assistants; - 3.
-The examination required for licensing as a speech-language pathology assistant; - 4.
-The supervision of speech-language pathology assistants; and - 5.
+The Board shall adopt regulations regarding speech-language pathology assistants, including, without limitation: 1.
+The licensing of speech-language pathology assistants; 2.
+The educational and training requirements for speech-language pathology assistants; 3.
+The examination required for licensing as a speech-language pathology assistant; 4.
+The supervision of speech-language pathology assistants; and 5.
 The practice of speech-language pathology by speech-language pathology assistants.
+March 2024: Reviewed & removed.
+No current universal exam available; future Jurisprudence Exam can address this.
 Nevada Speech-Hearing NRS 637B.194 (HAS Apprentices)

-C. NRS 637B.NEW Examination for licensure as a speech-language pathology assistant.
-1. The Board shall: (a) Approve an examination for licensing as a speech-language pathology assistant and (b) Establish the requirements to pass each examination.
-2. Each examination must be in writing and be designed to test an applicant's knowledge of: (a) The basic and clinical sciences relating to the practice of speech-language pathology; (b) The techniques and methods of speech-language pathology; and (c) Any other subjects the Board requires to determine the fitness of an applicant to practice as a speech-language pathology assistant.
+C. NRS 637B.NEW Examination for licensure as a speech language pathology assistant.
+The Board shall: (a) Approve an examination for licensing as a speech-language pathology assistant and (b) Establish the requirements to pass each examination.
+Each examination must be in writing and be designed to test an applicant's knowledge of: (a) The basic and clinical sciences relating to the practice of speech-language pathology; (b) The techniques and methods of speech-language pathology; and (c) Any other subjects the Board requires to determine the fitness of an applicant to practice as a speech-language pathology assistant A person who has satisfied the requirements of NRS 637B.XXX may take the appropriate examination for licensing.
+March 2024: Reviewed & removed.
+See "B" above.
+NV OT NRS 640A.150